supakeen/pungi/doc/configuration.rst

     * ``runroot_packages`` -- (*list*) A list of additional package names to be installed in the runroot environment in Koji.
     * ``subvariant`` -- (*str*) The subvariant value to be used in the metadata for the image.
-Also used in the image's filename.
+Also used in the image's filename, unless overridden by ``name``.
 Defaults to being the same as the variant.
 If building more than one ostree container in a variant, each must have a unique subvariant.
+    * ``name`` -- (*str*) The base for the image's filename.
+To produce the complete filename, the image's architecture, the version string, and the format suffix are appended to this.
+Defaults to the value of ``release_short`` and the subvariant, joined by a dash.

 Example config
 --------------